 The Addiction Studies Certificate program prepares individuals to work in an entry-level position in a substance abuse program.
 Coursework includes training in how to assist individuals and families with a variety of issues arising from addiction problems.

 Students who successfully complete the certificate are eligible to seek credentialing as an Ohio Chemical Dependency Counselor Assistant.
+Students who complete an applicable associate’s degree along with the certificate may seek credentialing as a Licensed Chemical Dependency Counselor II.
+Successful credentialing includes passing a computer-based exam administered by the Ohio Chemical Dependency Professionals Board.

 Graduates Are Prepared To